claws1983/Keyword.jl/README.md

 ```

 ## Allowing Other Keys
-The special symbol "_" absorbs other keys and spreads them into other functions (including those which do not allow other keys)"
+The special symbol `_` absorbs other keys and spreads them into other functions (including those which do not allow other keys).
-_ should always be a the end of a function call.
+`_` should always be a the end of a function call.

-At run them, the _ will be bound to "dots" object.
+At run time, `_` will be bound to a dots object which will contain the other values.
 The dots object is not created by the user.

 It is considered bad form to use the dots object directly.